abdulalikhan/Cryptocurrency-Correlation-Analysis/README.md

 ***:moneybag: Powered by the Yahoo Finance API***

 ***:art: Graphical User Interface designed with Tkinter***

-* Calculates and plots the correlations between any number of selected cryptocurrencies from the 373 cryptos listed on Yahoo Finance
+***:bar_chart: Calculates and plots the correlations between any number of selected cryptocurrencies from the 373 cryptos listed on Yahoo Finance***

-* Displays pearson correlation charts to help you visualize the relationship between various cryptocurrencies, allowing you to make informed decisions while trading.
+***:chart_with_upwards_trend: Displays pearson correlation charts to help you visualize the relationship between various cryptocurrencies, allowing you to make informed decisions while trading.***

 ## Screenshots
 ![Main Screen](https://github.com/abdulalikhan/Cryptocurrency-Correlation-Analysis/blob/main/1.png?raw=true)